-We have assigned an Asset Risk score of baa2 to Santander (one notch higher than the Macro-Adjusted score) to reflect more recent developments and our expectation of a further improvement.
-As of the end of June 2019, the group reported a nonperforming loan (NPL) ratio of 3.79%, down from 4.27% a year earlier and 3.9% as of year-end 2018.
-The assigned baa2 score also reflects Santander's relatively high nonperforming asset (NPA) ratio (defined as NPLs plus foreclosed real estate assets, according to our definition), which stood at around 5% as of the end of June 2019.

-However, we note positively the significant improvement achieved in this metric, which has declined from its peak of 9.5% in June 2017 following the acquisition of Banco Popular.
+As of year-end 2019, the group reported a nonperforming loan (NPL) ratio of 3.69%, down from 4.03% a year earlier.
+The assigned baa2 score also reflects Santander's relatively high nonperforming asset (NPA) ratio (defined as NPLs plus foreclosed real estate assets, according to our definition), which we estimate at close to 5% for the same period.
+We note positively the significant improvement achieved in this metric, which has declined from its peak of 9.5% in June 2017 following the acquisition of Banco Popular.
 The sharp decline is mainly explained by the transfer of Banco Popular's real estate business to a newly created company.
 The reduction in risk exposures is credit positive but less significant than what the consolidated NPA suggests, given the fact that Santander holds a 49% stake in the new company (Blackstone holds the remaining 51% stake).
-This transaction that materialised in March 2018 allowed Santander to de-consolidate all the transferred assets.
+This transaction that materialised in March 2018 allowed Santander to deconsolidate all the transferred assets.

-We note positively that, in H1 2019, most key geographies showed clear signs of improvement or stabilisation compared with year-end numbers, with the exception of Argentina (whose NPL ratio [as reported by the bank] increased to 3.79% from 3.17%) and the UK (1.13% up from 1.08%, although down from the 1.17% reported in Q1).
-Portugal posted the largest improvement (an NPL ratio of 5%, down from 5.94% a year earlier), backed by the active management of its stock of legacy assets.
+We note positively that in 2019, most key geographies showed clear signs of improvement in their asset-risk metrics or stabilisation compared with the previous year, with the exception of Argentina (whose NPL ratio [as reported by the bank] increased to 3.39% from 3.17%) and Brazil (5.32%, up from 5.25%).
+Portugal posted the largest improvement (an NPL ratio of 4.83%, down from 5.94% a year earlier), backed by the active management of its stock of legacy assets.